Spbaehr/IoT49/doc/install.md

 Python 3.6.3 :: Anaconda custom (x86_64)
 ```

 Python is already installed.
 The number after the word `Python` is the version.
 Verify that it is `3.4` or later.
 If not, you need to install a newer version.
-In particular OSX and many versions of Linux come with Python 2.7 preinstalled.
+OSX and many versions of Linux come with Python 2.7 preinstalled.
+Follow the instructions below to install a newer version.

 Fortunately it is possible to install multiple versions of Python without them interacting.
-Download and install [Python 3.6](https://conda.io/miniconda.html) from [https://conda.io/miniconda.html](https://conda.io/miniconda.html).
+Download and install [Python 3.6 or later](https://conda.io/miniconda.html) from [https://conda.io/miniconda.html](https://conda.io/miniconda.html).
 Other Python 3 distributions should work as well.

 Open a terminal window and type `python` at the prompt.
-Verify that Python announces itself with the correct version (3.6).
+Verify that Python announces itself with the correct version (3.6 or later).
 Type `exit()` to quit the Python interpreter.

 ## 3) Install `shell49`

-Navigate to [https://github.com/bboser/shell49]() and follow the instructions to install `shell49`.
+Navigate to [https://github.com/bboser/shell49](https://github.com/bboser/shell49) and follow the instructions to install `shell49`.

 ## 4) Flash the MicroPython Firmware to the ESP32